Mihir-Achyuta/_DSAPlayground_/README.md

 ## Tech Stack

 ### Client
-- The client is a command line interface built with Node which is accessible via a NPM package.
+- The client is a Command Line Interface built with Node which is hosted on NPM and accessible via a NPM package.

-- It uses prompts as the base to handle and parse inputs and axios to make HTTP requests to the server.
+- It uses Prompts as the base to handle and parse user inputs and Axios to make HTTP requests to the Node server.

+- Users can currently store, modify, and view Stacks, Queues, Linked Lists, Heaps, and Tries client side.

 ### Server
-- The server utilizes Node and uses Express to handle routes.
+- The server is built with Node and uses the Express framework to handle routes to create the API.

-- Authentication and storing all the various data structures and algorithms are done using Firebase and Firestore.
+- Authentication is done using Firebase and storing all the various data structures and algorithms are done with Firestore.

-- The server is Dockerized and deployed using Qovery.
+- The server is Dockerized and is deployed on a Qovery instance.